kimizhu/CapsToOpsTest_MicrosoftInTune/CapsToOpsTest_MicrosoftInTune/v1/Topic/Overview_of_the_Microsoft_Intune_App_SDK.md

 IT administrators can control file relocation of corporate documents in Intune managed apps.
 For instance, they can deploy a policy that disables file backup apps from backing up corporate data to the cloud.

 ## Configure clipboard restrictions
-IT administrators can configure the clipboard behavior in Intune managed apps.
+IT administrators can configure the clipboard behaviour in Intune managed apps.
 For instance, they can deploy a policy so that end users are unable to use the clipboard to cut/copy from an Intune-managed app and paste into a non-managed app.

 ## Configure screen capture restrictions
 IT administrators can prevent users from capturing the screen if an Intune-managed app is displayed.
 Applying this restriction prevents the capture and release of confidential corporate content.
 This feature is only available for android devices.